phillip-motion/quiver/README.md

 ## Roadmap
 We're actively working on:
-- Adding support for Affinity Designer
+- Adding support for Canva and Affinity Designer
-- Improving letter-spacing import
+- Improving letter-spacing and text alignment
 - Supporting more filter effects

 ## Credits